garnettjr/f1-telemetry-dashboard-project/README.md

 sudo systemctl restart nginx
 ```

-- now visit you webpage at <your-server-ip>
+- now visit your webpage at <your-server-ip>

 - you may get a 502 bad gateway error which means gunicorn isn't running
 - to fix run: